CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 PREPARATION:

-Position rack at the bottom level of the oven.
+Position the rack at the 2nd level from the bottom of the oven.

 Prepare a muffin pan with paper liners.